 No more than two C or C+ grades can be accepted for a course earning graduate credit toward the degree, and then only if there are corresponding grades of higher value to produce a cumulative GPA of 3.00.

 Under no circumstances can a course taken at DePaul University or at any other college or university fulfill degree requirements in more than one degree program.
 A course can only be counted as fulfilling the degree requirements of one degree program.

-Courses taken at DePaul University or any other college or university that were completed more than 8 years ago can only be counted toward certification, degree, and/or content area requirements after a review of the student’s transcripts.
-Transcripts will be evaluated based on the most-up-to-date certification, degree, and content area requirements.
-Courses will be evaluated at the discretion of a faculty advisor.
+Courses taken at DePaul University or any other college or university that were completed more than 8 years ago can only be counted toward licensure, degree, and/or content area requirements after a review of the student’s transcripts.
+Courses for endorsements will be limited to 10 years.
+Transcripts will be evaluated based on the most-up-to-date licenseure, degree, endorsement, and content area requirements.
+Exceptions will be evaluated by a faculty advisor.

 General Education Coursework (Content Area Prerequisites)